 - Add the sausage to the pan.
 Warm the sausage and brown it slightly, then remove and keep warm on the covered plate with the chicken and shrimp.

-- Add the remaining oil to the pan, and cook the onion, green pepper, and garlic for 3 – 4 minutes.
-Stir in 1 tablespoon of Cajun seasoning, ยฝ teaspoon salt, crushed tomatoes, broth, and heavy cream.
-Bring to a simmer and cook for 2 – 3 minutes.
+- Add the remaining oil to the pan, and cook the onion, green pepper, and garlic for 3 to 4 minutes.
+Stir in 1 tablespoon of Cajun seasoning, ยฝ teaspoon salt, brown sugar, crushed tomatoes, broth, and heavy cream.
+Bring to a simmer and cook for 2 to 3 minutes.

 - Remove from the heat and stir in the parmesan cheese, until the cheese is melted and the sauce is fully combined.